AlfredoRamos/phpbb-ext-imgur/README.md

 Click on the `Imgur` posting button and select the image(s) you want to upload.

-If the upload is successful it will add the `[img]` BBCode with its respective link in the topic, private message or signature content.
+If the upload is successful it will add the image in the topic, private message or signature content.
+You can choose in the `Administration Control Panel` to show the uploaded image as plan text or with BBCode as URL, image (default) or thumbnail.

 ### Preview